Venoli/Asips-for-Pulsar-Astronomy/README.md

 Since this is developed using Flask, the above code will start the server on http://localhost:5000/.
 (This will refer as BASE_URL in the below sections)

 ### Pretrain
-Below request will pretrain the model.
+Below request will pretrain the model. <br>
 count: pretrain count
 ```python
 BASE_URL/pretrain/<count>
 ```

 ### Predict
-Below request will make a prediction using the model.
+Below request will make a prediction using the model.  <br>
 count: number of samples to predict
 ```python
 BASE_URL/predict/<count>